ovh/manager/.ai-doc/50-migration-angular/us-migration-guide.md

 3. **Incremental Migration**: Validate each US before next
 4. **Zero Regression**: Each US must be identical to AngularJS
 5. **UI Policy**: UI must use MUK components exclusively; fallback (non‑MUK) only if no MUK equivalent exists, with justification and follow‑up ticket.
+6. **IAM Policy**: Do NOT use IAM from MUK if there is no IAM information in the original AngularJS code.
+Only migrate IAM features that exist in the source code.

 ### 🔒 Strategy Enforcement (Mandatory)
 - US-first only: never migrate multiple US at once; one complete route/page per PR.